gvdb/crowns/README.md

 * After the action phase if the player has more than 5 cards in their Stronghold they must discard down to 5 cards
 * If the player has 5 or less cards in their Stronghold they are not allowed to discard any cards and this phase is skipped
 * Besides Kings and Queens, cards are discarded to the Tombs area
 * The player may remove Kings or Queens from their Stronghold during this phase, but they can't discard them to the Tombs.
-Instead they add them back to the Deck
+Instead they are added back to the Deck
     + To do this they show their opponent(s) the Kings/Queens they are removing from their Stronghold, the opponent to their left then randomly cuts them back into the Deck.
 The dealer then shuffles the Deck
 * The next player, in clock-wise order, begins their turn